 There are some more economical options in EPDM, Viton, and Buna.
 EPDM and Viton may work fine for soaps, waxes, and some herbicides and/or pesticides.
 Do note that Buna is not suitable for many agricultural chemicals, but is compatible with petroleum-based solutions.
 While EPDM is compatible with many chemicals, it is not suitable for oil-based products - stick with Viton or Buna in those scenarios.

 Furthermore, it is important to confirm temperature and pressure as these two variables can also affect compatibility.
-Temperature and pressure should always be taken into consideration as it can vary with every application or between applications.
-For instance, a chemical may respond differently with changes or fluctuations in either temperature and/or pressure.
+Temperature and pressure should always be taken into consideration as they can vary with every application or between applications.
+For instance, a chemical may respond differently to changes or fluctuations in either temperature and/or pressure.

 If you enjoyed this post check out our technical library for more resources.
 Can't find what you're looking for?
 Give us a buzz or drop by our website.
 Be safe out there.